csdurfee/csdurfee.github.io/content/the-unstreaky-king.md

 However, I don't think there's a need to deeply analyze the streaky players at this point, because it could be due to chance alone.

 ## Goofy Nonsense
 Zydrunas Ilgauskas was a longtime player for the Cleveland Cavaliers who was nicknamed "The Big Z".
 However, his career z score was only 1.49, so I don't think it's a statistics based nickname.
 Which is too bad, because the game could use some of those.
-"Small Z" for Ivica Zubac's -3.98 score might be confusin to people, unfortunately.
+"Small Z" for Ivica Zubac's career -3.98 score might be confusing to people, unfortunately.

 ## Final thoughts
 If I were LeBron's coach, I'd try to talk him out of believing he has the hot hand, because as we've seen, acting like it exists has caused him to be the most *lukewarm handed* player of the past 20 years.